reactioncommerce/reaction-docs/public-docs/how-to-extend-graphql-to-add-field.md

 ```

 Replace `return null` with whatever logic you need to derive the custom field value and return it.
 You may make the resolver function `async` if necessary.

+> You have some freedom here to structure the `resolvers` folder in whatever way works best for your plugin.
+For an explanation and recommendations, refer to [Understanding the Resolvers File Structure](./graphql-resolvers-file-structure.md)

 ## Register the resolver